 Dark walls (and why we love them)

-Confession: we talk a lot about daring to experiment with colors at home, but tend to leave out the darker end of the spectrum.
+Confession: we talk a lot about daring to experiment with colours at home, but tend to leave out the darker end of the spectrum.
 It’s time to fix that.
 We visited our interior designer, Geneviève, at home.
 Her bedroom is a perfect example of how incredibly cool a dark wall can be.

 A close-up of a bedroom with a dark wall, including a clothing rack, bed and bedside table.

 Dark walls have a way of bringing out the best in whatever you place in front of them.
 Natural materials and colours come across warmer than ever (it’s all about that cosy feeling, remember?), while artwork really pops when it’s displayed against a moody background.